 Ana Yancie Berreondo - Assistant Director of Finance, Operations, and Events

 Ana Joined the Roche Center for Catholic Education in early 2018 as a Fiscal & Operations Administrator.
-She got her Masters degree in Leadership and Administration from the Woods College of Advancing Studies- Boston College.
-Prior to Joining the Roche Center Ana was a Fiscal & Events Specialist in the BC Center For Centers Department where she worked coordinating events and managed financial aspects of the department.
+She earned her Masters degree in Leadership and Administration from the Woods College of Advancing Studies at Boston College in 2017.
+Prior to joining the Roche Center Ana was a Fiscal & Events Specialist in Boston College’s Center For Centers Centers Department where she worked coordinating events and managed financial aspects of the department.